Getting teachers ready for the total solar eclipse

 It reads “ECLIPSE ’79,” and was worn by his 4-year-old daughter when Markovits’ young family witnessed the last total solar eclipse visible in the continental United States.
 That was nearly 40 years ago on February 26, 1979, and the family lived in Bozeman, Montana, a site on the path of the eclipse.

 The teachers offer Markovits a chorus of ‘Awws.’
-They are here at the Institute for School Partnership at Washington University on a Saturday morning in January to learn more the upcoming solar eclipse, which will occur August 21, 2017.
+They are here at the Institute for School Partnership at Washington University on a Saturday morning in January to learn more about the upcoming solar eclipse, which will occur August 21, 2017.
 During the eclipse the moon will completely blot out the sun.
-The only thing visible is the Sun’s faint atmosphere, which looks like a beautiful halo.
+The only thing visible is the sun’s faint atmosphere, which looks like a beautiful halo.

 The awe in which Markovits describes his last encounter is palpable.

 “It was fantastic,” says Markovits, an ISP science educator.
 “The sun disappeared, the temperature dipped, birds started chirping and dogs barked like crazy.”

 He never thought he’d get another opportunity to witness a total solar eclipse.
 But in mere months he’ll see another one, literally, from his backyard.
 While Southern Illinois will experience the longest duration of totality (more than 2 minutes and 40 seconds) – Missouri will experience as much as three hours of the partial eclipse and 2 minutes and 30 seconds of totality.